JibbSmart/JoyShockMapper/README.md

 ```
 W = R NONE
 ```

+To change the time to hold the button before enabling the hold binding can be changed by assigning a number of milliseconds to ```HOLD_PRESS_TIME```.

 See the tap press and hold press event modifiers below for more details on how keybinds are applied.